Intensive English Centre (IEC)

 Students returning to Australia after living overseas for a period of time who have limited or no English language skills may be eligible to attend.

 Students may enrol in the program (during school terms) as soon as they arrive in Australia.
-Once enrolled, students are entitled to approximately twelve to twenty four months intensive English instruction.
+Once enrolled, students are entitled to approximately twelve to twenty-four months of intensive English instruction.

 An appointment with the Intensive English Program's Associate Principal must be made when enrolling a student.
 Enrolments may take an hour and where necessary, interpreters are provided.
 Parents/caregivers should provide original passport documents or birth certificates (for students born in Australia), and if available, relevant child immunisation documents and previous school reports.